SeanMcTernan/RiverText/README.md

 To set myself an additional challenge I decided to write this app in TypeScript.
 I had not yet built a live app via Typescript, so I thought this would be a great opportunity to apply what I had learned in some courses I was taking.

 The app as it stands is in its raw form.
 Going forward I would like to have a front end to show a map of rivers that are available and add a host server for remote to send flow data from gauge projects we are also working on.

+### Install Instructions

+1. Clone/Download the Repository
+2. From the folder run `npm install`
+3. Run `npm run dev`
+4. Make a request to the sever via Postman, or whatever your preferred app is, be sure to enter your cellphone so the app texts you:
+`http://localhost:3000/riverdata/webhooks?from= ENTER YOUR CELLPHONE HERE &to=8335890354&subject&text=Elk`

+### Development Time: 1 Week